-New Jersey, Pennsylvania, West Virginia, and Delaware are the only three states where online casinos are currently live.
-Nevada and Michigan have laws in place legalizing online casinos, but the launch of mobile casino platforms in those states is still pending.
+New Jersey, Pennsylvania, West Virginia, and Delaware are the only four states where online casinos are currently live.
+Michigan legalized online casinos, but the launch of mobile casino platforms is still pending.
 No other states are likely to legalize online casinos anytime soon.
 This means that any growth in legal US online gambling will come from the expansion of online sports betting.

 Leaders In The US Online Casino Market

 The expansion into the online casino market for fantasy sports giants DraftKings and FanDuel has proven successful for both companies so far.
 FanDuel Casino debuted in Pennsylvania in January 2020 and immediately rose to the state’s top spot in revenue earned.
 Betfair Casino, which is integrated into the FanDuel Sportsbook New Jersey platform, is the top-earning online casino in New Jersey.

 DraftKings Casino immediately placed among New Jersey’s leading online casino brand upon its December 2018 launch.
 The brand debuted a platform in Pennsylvania in May 2020 and its West Virginia platform launched in July 2020.
 Other top online casinos include New Jersey’s Golden Nugget Casino, long considered the gold standard for legal mobile casinos in the US.